A discrete model for Gell-Mann matrices: Computing gauges

-We should certainly expect one of these angles to be the electroweak mixing angle, but it is not clear \emph{a priori} whether the other two are lepton-mixing (PMNS) or quark-mixing (CKM) angles.
-However, if we take into account that the embedding of $Q_8\rtimes Z_3$ into $SU(3)$ is described by the representation $\rep1b+\rep2c$, we should expect one `scalar' (i.e. CP-violating phase) and one generation-mixing angle.
+We should certainly expect one of these angles to be the electroweak mixing angle $\theta_W$, also known as the Weinberg angle, but it is not clear \emph{a priori} whether the other two are lepton-mixing (PMNS) or quark-mixing (CKM) angles.
+However, if we take into account that the embedding of $Q_8\rtimes Z_3$ into $SU(3)$ is described by one of the representations $\rep1a+\rep2b$, $\rep1b+\rep2c$ or $\rep1c+\rep2a$, depending on which of the three copies of the binary tetrahedral group we take, we should expect one `scalar' (i.e. CP-violating phase) and one generation-mixing angle.

-It is therefore proposed to identify these angles, calculated from the directions of the mass axis in the two cases, with four of the Standard Model mixing angles, as follows:
+It is therefore proposed in \cite{finite} to identify these angles, that are calculated from the directions of the mass axis in the two cases, with four of the Standard Model mixing angles, as follows: